billmcconnell/React-tac-toe/README.md

 # React-tac-toe
 A React-based tic-tac-toe game (for educational purposes only)

-This is a project that demonstrated the useState React hook as well as techniques for passing state between parent and child components.
+This is a project that demonstrated the useState React hook as well as techniques for passing state between parent and child components:

 - Auto-refresh the page after gameplay is complete using window.location.reload
 - An alert dialog announcing which player won